Adult Outpatient Services

 The state's local license reinstatement educational program for DWI offenders is housed in our main offices.
 The CRASH evaluator can be contacted at our number (802) 388-6751.

-The Eldercare Program promotes and supports independent living amongst adults aged 60 and over.
-Clinicians provide services to adults in their homes and communities who may be immobile or reluctant to come to the offices.
+The Eldercare Program promotes and supports independent living for adults aged 60 and over.
+Clinicians provide services to adults in their homes and communities who may be immobile or reluctant to come to an office.

-In that we are the designated mental health agency in Addison County, we have experience across all venues of community mental health.
-Our staff work together in order to determine the most effective courses of treatments for individuals.
-In addition, we have established working relationships with area health providers and community resources and are accustomed to reaching out and collaborating with community partners to establish the most complete assessment possible.
+CSAC is the State Designated mental health agency for Addison County which gives us experience across a full range of community mental health services.
+Our staff works together in order to determine the most effective course of treatment for each individual and we have strong working relationships with area health providers and community resources.
+We reach out and collaborate with community partners to establish the most complete assessment possible.